star2k1/ledmaster/README.md

     - BLE2902

 1. Clone controller repository into VSCode
+2. Modify selected board's platformio configuration file to use supplied partitions.csv
-2. Compile and upload the code to the ESP32 using PlatformIO
+3. Compile and upload the code to the ESP32 using PlatformIO

 ## License